-Staff Response: The parking provided on site will meet the standard recommended in the rezoning.
+Staff Response: The parking provided on site will meet the current City parking bylaw.
 The street design for the site is intended to minimize traffic impacts to the surrounding neighbourhood.
 The applicant is required to fund improvements to the existing traffic signal at Pacific Street and Howe Street and install a new signal on Pacific Street at Rolston Street, which should improve traffic movement.
 The existing traffic diverter at Beach Avenue and Granville Street is also expected to be improved.

 The applicant is also required to deliver a Green Mobility Strategy which seeks to reduce private automobile trips.
-See Standard Condition A.2.10.
+See Standard Condition A.2.12.